rudraan/Test-Automation-Framework/Readme.md

 - **Cloud Testing:** Integrated with LambdaTest to run tests on the cloud.
 - **Logging:** Uses Log4j for detailed logs.
 - **Reporting:** Generates detailed reports using Extent Reports.
+- **Jenkins:** Launching Jenkins in AWS ece2 instance and creating dashboard in Jenkins with detailed report.